snabbco/snabb/README.md

 Making performance predictable for application developers brings new requirements:

 - Providing an accurate mental model of how the JIT works and which programming techniques are effective.
-- Providing diagnostic tools consistent with this mental model to make the actual operation transparent.
+- Providing diagnostic tools ([Studio]((https://hydra.snabb.co/job/lukego/studio-manual/studio-manual-html/latest/download-by-type/file/Manual#view-hot-traces)) consistent with this mental model to make the actual operation transparent.
 - Making profiling completely ubiquitous in development, testing, and production environments.

-These requirements drive RaptorJIT development in certain directions:

-- Providing programming constructs that produce fast code, every time.
-- Minimizing the performance impact of non-deterministic JIT decisions.
-- Creating high-level diagnostic tools in the [Studio](https://hydra.snabb.co/job/lukego/studio-manual/studio-manual-html/latest/download-by-type/file/Manual#view-hot-traces) project.

 The development process has to support moving quickly in these directions: